awesomedave0430/Project-Python-A/README.md

 #Our goal is to use the data from the data sets we have identified and code graphs/models which clearly and effectively display our information.
 We will code correlation graphs, and lines of best fits, and use the code learned to label our graphs (axis).

+#We are expecting to create a graph model which is easily digestible by the general public, informing and empowering them regarding their geographical location and their projected life expectancy.
+Our results will most likely show a positive correlation between the increase in real estate/property value and the increase in general life expectancy.
+This will touch on how computer science can be used to discuss topics such as health equity, disparities, and geo-political mapping.